A Serious Electronic Project For The Expert DIYer

 Poida has also been on the Back Shed for many years and has been instrumental in adding microprocessor control for inverters and solar charge controllers being designed in the group.

-I have four of them and have clocked over 20MWh of power production in the last 20 months
+I have four of them and have clocked a combined 20MWh of power production through them in the last 20 months.

 Poida: 02/06/24